-Figure 3: Virtual datasets VDS contains “gaps” shown in white.
+Figure 3: Virtual datasets VDS contains “gaps” shown in white

 DLS Use Case “Eiger”

-The “Eiger” detector is described in the section 3.3 of [1].
+The “Eiger” detector is another machine operated by Diamond Light Source (DLS).
+For more information, see the “References” chapter on page 58.

-Images from every M time steps are written to a 3D dataset into a separate HDF5 file.
+Images from every M time steps are written to a 3D dataset in a separate HDF5 file.
 The slowest changing dimension of the 3D dataset has size M. When written, the data comprises N HDF5 files, each with M consequent images, except the last dataset that may have a fewer images as shown in Figure 4.
-Chunking and compression parameters for each 3D dataset are the same, for example, chunk size can be chosen to be the same as of the size of the image.
-The virtual dataset has a slowest changing dimension that represents “time” axis.
+Chunking and compression parameters for each 3D dataset are the same; for example, chunk size can be chosen to be the same as of the size of the image.
+The virtual dataset has a slowest changing dimension that represents the “time” axis.
 Each plane orthogonal to the “time” axis represents an image.